blog posts

 CentOS vs. Debian: Key Similarities and Differences

-Debian and CentOS are both Linux distributions that have differences from each other.
-These differences affect the choice of the operating system.
+Debian and CentOS are both Linux distributions that differ from each other.
+These differences affect the choice of operating system.
 You should choose one of these based on your needs and preferences.

 Linux is a world of its own!
-You may have heard this a lot, but Linux is wide and has many distributions.
+You may have heard this often, but Linux is wide and has many distributions.
 People who want to use the Linux operating system are overwhelmed by its different distributions and do not know which one to choose.

 What is CentOS?

 Community Enterprise Operating System is a term that CentOS took from.
 Suppose we want to sum up CentOS in one sentence.
-In that case, we should say that it is a Linux distribution with a free and open-source commercial platform supported by the community with the Linux kernel (meaning by a small team that is growing from the main developers).
+In that case, we should say that it is a Linux distribution with a free and open-source commercial platform supported by the community with the Linux kernel (meaning by a small team growing from the leading developers).

-The person who provided this distribution is Gregory Kurtz.
-This Linux distribution is distributed under the GNU General License (GNU GPL), and this has caused some people to refer to it as the GNU/Linux distribution.
-CentOS is compatible with and derived from Red Hat Enterprise Linux (RHEL) with features such as stability, predictability, and manageability, except that CentOS is very similar to Unix.
+Gregory Kurtz provided this distribution.
+This Linux distribution is distributed under the GNU General Public License (GNU GPL), which has caused some people to refer to it as the GNU/Linux distribution.
+CentOS is compatible with and derived from Red Hat Enterprise Linux (RHEL), with features such as stability, predictability, and manageability.
+However, CentOS is very similar to Unix.

-CentOS 8 was regularly updated from 2004 until 2021 when it stopped in 2021 and was replaced by CentOS Stream (the CentOS Linux 7 version will be updated until 2024).
+CentOS 8 was regularly updated from 2004 until 2021, when it stopped and was replaced by CentOS Stream (the CentOS Linux 7 version will be updated until 2024).

-All the things we said here were generalities of the CentOS Linux distribution that we took a brief look at; If you are interested in getting detailed and in-depth information about this Linux distribution, we recommend you visit our What is CentOS article (you won’t regret it!).
+All the things we said here were generalities about the CentOS Linux distribution that we briefly examined; if you are interested in getting detailed and in-depth information about this Linux distribution, we recommend you visit our What is CentOS article (you won’t regret it!).

 What is Debian?